kubernetes-sigs/kueue/keps/2349-multikueue-external-custom-job-support/README.md

 ### Goals

-Allow specifying a controller and adapter for an external custom Job processed by Kueue.
+Give a possibility for external controllers to manage private CustomResources in a MultiKueue environment.

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we